-- 3.23.1 Licensees that purchase products directly from AGLC through the Central AGLC Authorized Warehouse may request a refund from AGLC for the following types of faulty products handled by the Central AGLC Authorized Warehouse: (Amended Jul 2021) - a) products returned due to customer complaint; - b) a sealed bottle(s) which: - i) is partially filled; - ii) has a damaged cap or cork; or - iii) is contaminated with a foreign material; and - c) bottle(s) that are missing from a sealed case, with no imprint in the case. - 3.23.2 AGLC validates all faulty product claims. - 3.23.3 Faulty product claims will be automatically deducted from consignment payments based on the product's duty paid price (invoice price plus any applicable customs duty/excise duty). - 3.23.4 A claim for a refund must be received by AGLC within 30 days of product delivery, except for products returned by customers.
-Customer returns may be refunded up to one year from the date of invoice.
-If a product has been discontinued AGLC may decline to provide a refund. - 3.23.5 Requests for refunds beyond 30 days, excluding product returned by customers, will be allowed if the claim request includes written approval from the liquor agent.
-(Amended Jun 2018) - 3.23.6 Faulty bottles, and cases that are missing bottles, must be kept by the licensee until AGLC approves disposition.
-(Amended Jun 2018) - 3.23.7 Faulty products approved for credit by AGLC must immediately be destroyed.
-The product must not be made available for resale.
-(Amended Jun 2018) - 3.23.8 Refund amounts are based on the original wholesale price paid by the licensee to AGLC.
+- 3.23.2 AGLC validates all faulty product claims. - 3.23.3 Faulty product claims will be automatically deducted from consignment payments based on the product's duty paid price (invoice price plus any applicable customs duty/excise duty). - 3.23.4 A claim for a refund must be received by AGLC within 30 days of product delivery, except for products returned by customers.
+Customer returns may be refunded up to one (1) year from the date of invoice.
+A return receipt is required for a faulty product return from a customer.
+If a product has been discontinued AGLC may decline to provide a refund.
+(Amended July 2023) - 3.23.5 Requests for refunds beyond 30 days, excluding product returned by customers, will be allowed if the claim request includes written approval from the liquor agent. - 3.23.6 Faulty bottles, and cases that are missing bottles, must be kept by the licensee until AGLC approves disposition. - 3.23.7 Faulty products approved for credit by AGLC must immediately be destroyed.
+The product must not be made available for resale. - 3.23.8 A licensee is authorized to destroy faulty liquor products under the following conditions: